fabrlyn/ticker/README.md

 # ticker

-Micro lib for invoking functions for every N number of T, where for example N is the interval and T is time;
+Micro lib for invoking functions for every N number of T, where for T is time in milliseconds;
 Written with the intent of being used in the run loop of Arduinos.

 Example